-Even if you’re not effected by the Parse shutdown and just want to come over to Kumulos to kick our tires – feel free.
+Even if you’re not affected by the Parse shutdown and just want to come over to Kumulos to kick our tires – feel free.
 With our up to 30 day free trial, you’ve got a no cost and no obligation chance to see what it’s like to work with Kumulos.

 Parse Push Notification Service is ending.
 With the surprise announcement that Facebook is closing the shutters completely on Parse, there are a lot of mobile app developers who use Parse Push Notification left with the headache of what to do next.
 But as you’ll know, its OK, you have some time, the service wont be withdrawn until the end of January 2017.
 But the sad part is that the Parse Push service wont be open-sourced like other parts of Parse.
 So you’ll be forced to find an alternative to Parse Push.